Blog Post

 In addition to human risk factors, operational risks need to be considered as well.
 Operational risk can be addressed through well-defined policies and process automation (i.e. technology).
 Offices using manual processes are subject to errors and offer more opportunities for fraud and data manipulation than an automated approach where the data is electronically acquired and user intervention and manipulation is limited.
 Automated systems can also improve the work environment through better employee satisfaction by allowing staff to focus on higher value tasks.

-Well-documented policies and procedures that ensure separation of duties and regular testing and auditing of these procedures can go a long way in providing 1) less opportunity for fraud and 2) early detection if there is an issue.
 The use of institutional quality technology (vs. retail) can provide guard rails with roles-based user access and audit capabilities.
 Over-reliance on human capital and/or using cheaper, retail-based products can provide gaps.
 Gaps can create opportunities for fraud.

 While technology plays a critical component in closing these gaps, technology by itself cannot solve long-standing internal issues such as staff and skill shortages, poor risk processes in family office operations, and risk awareness culture deficiencies.
 In addition, firms should look beyond the initial costs of using technology, requiring background checks, and adding more people to the process to what the potential financial and reputational costs could be.